chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-03-03-gsp340-build-and-optimize-data-warehouses-with-bigquery-challenge-lab.md

 permalink: /blog/qwiklabs/build-and-optimize-data-warehouses-with-bigquery-challenge-lab
 redirect_from:
    - /blog/qwiklabs/GSP340
+   - /blog/qwiklabs/gsp340
 image:
    path: /images/posts/qwiklabs/gsp340-cover.png
-excerpt: A brief procedure for the Google self-paced lab GSP340 on Qwiklabs.
+excerpt: A brief procedure for the Google Cloud self-paced training GSP340 on Qwiklabs.
 You will practice the skills for creating a day-partitioned table in BigQuery and populating data from different datasets to it for the analysis of the Covid-19 pandemic.
 amp:
    youtube: true
 css: